Code2With-Pratik/Code2With-Pratik/README.md

-<h1 align="center">Hi 👋!
-My name is Pratik and I'm a  Web Developer..., from India....</h1>
+<h1 align="center">Hey 👋!
+My name is Pratik and I'm a  Web Developer..., from India...and curious about learning new skills and technology.</h1>

 ###